merely-useful/py-rse/index.md

 :   A combination of a document format that allows users to mix prose and code in a single file, and an application that executes that code interactively and in place.
 The \gref{Jupyter Notebook}{jupyter_notebook} and \gref{R Markdown}{r_markdown} files are both examples of computational notebooks.

 **conditional expression**<a id="conditional_expression"></a>
 :   A \gref{ternary expression}{ternary_expression} that serves the role of an if/else statement.
-For example, C and similar languages use the syntax `test : ifTrue ? ifFalse` to mean "choose the value `ifTrue` if `test` is true, or the value `ifFalse` if it is not".
+For example, C and similar languages use the syntax `test : ifTrue ? ifFalse` to mean "choose the value `ifTrue` if `test` is true, or the value `ifFalse` if it is not."

 **confirmation bias**<a id="confirmation_bias"></a>
 :   The tendency to analyze information or make decisions in ways that reinforce existing beliefs.